4ae9b8/roadthegame/README.md

 * ~~If you have x minions and move from one lane to the other you just get 1 score instead of 1 + x~~
 * ~~Minions overlap (after x + 1 minion power-ups you don't see the other minions anymore) -> Maybe only when you have the invincible power up -> nope, it's random~~
 * The trail after the speed power up is not added if you are invincible
+* ~~Power up timer is not reset after taking a new power up~~
+* Can't grap any power-up if you have the invincible power-up picked up once